 Harburg, Germany – The iconic view of Harburg Castle from the stone bridge

 If you have time to visit the Harburg Castle it will be a worthwhile experience as the castle walls will give you great views of the Bavarian countryside.

 Harburg Castle is one of my favorite castles in Bavaria.

-We spent the night in the small village of Halblech, 10 minutes away from Schwangau.
+We spent the night in the small village of Halblech, 10 minutes away from Schwangau where the most famous German Castle is.
 This mountain area was just gorgeous.
 With the Alps in the background, cows grazing and few mountain lakes scattered around, this idyllic countryside area of Germany looks as if taken from the Sound of Music movie.
 In addition, this is the countryside area with the two most famous castles in Germany: Neuschwanstein and Hohenschwangau.

 Hohenschwangau, Germany – Amazing view of the Alps, the Alpsee lake and Hohenschwangau Castle seen from Neuschwanstein Castle

 Most tourists come by the busload from Munich to visit just the castles without taking the time to enjoy the surrounding area, even for a few hours, which is a shame in my opinion.
 Yes, the castles are amazing, but remember that the castles were built here because the surrounding area is so beautiful.
 The hotels around the castles are somewhat overpriced and booked especially during the summer tourist season.
 We decided to stay about 10 minutes north from the castles in the small mountain resort of Halblech at the very reasonable Alpengasthof Geiselstein built in a beautiful countryside setting with a great free breakfast included in the price.

 Tips for driving Germany’s Romantic Road